 If the person accusing you of domestic violence claims to be your child’s other parent or claims to be your domestic partner, but he or she is not your child’s parent or does not reside with you, then you cannot be convicted of criminal domestic violence under South Carolina law.
-However, it is still possible that you could be convicted of another crime (i.e. ordinary assault), so this is a defense that needs to be asserted very carefully.
+However, it is still possible that you could be convicted of another crime (i.e., ordinary assault), so this is a defense that must be asserted very carefully.

 6. Unlawful Search or Seizure

-When responding to a domestic violence call, the police generally have the authority to do what is necessary in order to protect the alleged victim, but they must still observe the alleged perpetrator’s constitutional rights.
+When responding to a domestic violence call, the police generally have the authority to do what is necessary to protect the alleged victim.
+However, they must still observe the alleged perpetrator’s constitutional rights.
 If the police searched your home or seized evidence in violation of the Fourth Amendment’s prohibition on unreasonable searches and seizures, this could serve as a key defense in your criminal domestic violence case.